Hey, I’m Scout.

 Cultural Humility Statement

-Your experience occurs within our current geopolitical climate and is not separate from your individual and relational healing.
-I believe in the use of humor, collaborative creative expression, exploration of generational themes, and a connection to the natural world and its inhabitants, as important bolsters that fuel resilience in the face of ongoing genocides, exploitation, abuse, and violence towards those who have been forcefully marginalized.
+I believe in the use of humor, collaborative creative expression, exploration of generational themes, and a connection to the natural world and its inhabitants as important bolsters that fuel resilience in the face of ongoing genocides, exploitation, abuse, and violence towards those who have been forcefully marginalized, criminalized, and institutionalized.

-Everybody Belongs utilizes Mad Mapping as a safety planning tool to support diverse identities and belief systems.
+Everybody Belongs LLC utilizes Mad Mapping as a safety planning tool to support diverse identities and belief systems.